JoseSoteloCohen/sendy-elements/readme.txt

 4. Press the 'Edit with Elementor' button.
 5. Now you can drag and drop the form widget of Elementor Pro from the left panel onto the content area, and find the Sendy action in the "Actions after submit" dropdown.
 6. Fill your Sendy List details and all your subscribers will be sent to that list.
+7. Your Sendy URL needs to end in /

 == Frequently Asked Questions ==